Computer Flu - Good Practice Online

 If you are anything like me, you will be receiving varying amounts of spam daily.
 While the major Internet Service Providers are finally starting to filter out the bulk of spam emails, you can help yourself by following these few tips

-- If you must give out your email address, sign up for a disposable one with the likes of yahoo.com and hotmail.com
+• If you must give out your email address, sign up for a disposable one with the likes of gmail.com, yahoo.com and hotmail.com

 And finally.... never ever, ever, buy anything from a spammer.
 As that is the reason they send out spam.
 If they send out 1 million emails, and just 1% percent respond, that's 10,000 orders.

 Common sense really.
-You do not know who you are chatting with in chat rooms.
+You do not know who you are chatting with on social media.

 So, just like in real life, don't go giving out personal information, like your phone number, address, email.

-And certainly never arrange to meet anyone you met in a chat room.
+And certainly never arrange to meet anyone you met on social media.

 Don't put everything and anything on your social networking site either...as your house might get trashed.